UpekshaIndeewari/Data-Driven-Insights-on-Natural-Gas-in-the-EEA-area-1991-2020-Using-ETL-Data-Visualization/README.md

 - **README.md:** provides an overview of the project, its objectives, and instructions for usage.

 ## Installation
+GitHub does not support interactive maps generated using geopandas.explore() (which relies on folium).
+However, you can still display the map inside your Jupyter Notebook when viewing it locally or in a Jupyter-supported environment (like Jupyter Notebook, JupyterLab, or Google Colab).
 To view and run the Jupyter notebook, follow one of the methods below:

 1. **Open in Google Colab**
    The easiest way to open and run the notebook is by using Google Colab.
 Simply click the link below to open the notebook in Google Colab:
    [Open in Google Colab](https://colab.research.google.com/github/Prasadmadhusanka/Data-Driven-Insights-on-Natural-Gas-in-the-EEA-area-1991-2020-Using-ETL-Data-Visualization/blob/main/notebooks/Data%20Driven%20Insights%20on%20Natural%20Gas%20in%20the%20European%20Economic%20Area%20(1991-2020)%20Using%20ETL%20%26%20Data%20Visualization.ipynb)

 2. **Download and Open Locally**
-   Alternatively, download the notebook tolocal machine and open it using Jupyter Notebook or JupyterLab:
+   Alternatively, download the notebook to local machine and open it using Jupyter Notebook or JupyterLab:
    - Clone this repository:
      ```bash
      git clone https://github.com/Prasadmadhusanka/Data-Driven-Insights-on-Natural-Gas-in-the-EEA-area-1991-2020-Using-ETL-Data-Visualization.git